elchericito/prive-docs/storefront/setting-up-your-storefront.md

 ---
 description: >-
-  With Prive, setting up your storefront includes insuring the subscription purchase widget is appearing correctly on your e-commerce site PDPs.
+  WithRecurly Commerce, setting up your storefront includes insuring the subscription purchase widget is appearing correctly on your e-commerce site PDPs.
 ---